Daily Discipline #121

 Day 18- No where does it say that any of these people tried to do any self improvement before coming to Jesus.
 They just came in their wretched states knowing in their heart that He could make them whole.

 Isaiah 1:18 / 55:1 / Matthew 11:28 / Revelations 22:17

-Day 19- While many healings were instant upon Christ's word, others included some physical applications.
-Some healings were gradual and in progressive steps.
-Jesus always know what would be best for any individual and He knows what will be best for us.
+Day 19- While many were healed instantly upon Christ's word, others included some physical applications.
+Some of those healed were gradual and in progressive steps.
+Jesus always knew what would be best for any individual and He knows what will be best for us.